davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

-This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonic Crystals: Breaking the Spin Wave Symmetry with a Periodic Dzyaloshinskii-Moriya Interaction**
+This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonic Crystals: Breaking the Spin Wave Symmetry with a Periodic Dzyaloshinskii-Moriya Interaction** from *R. A. Gallardo, D. Cortes-Ortuno, T. Schneider, A. Roldan-Molina, Fusheng Ma, J. Lindner, H. Fangohr and P. Landeros*.

 ## System